todiadiyatmo/wp-ffpc/readme.txt

 * **dropped Xcache support**: the reasons behind this is the outstandingly terrible documentation of Xcache
 * **dropped persistent memcache mode**: no one was using it and even if the were only caused trouble
 * **removed '/wp-' hardcoded cache exception**; this is now the default in the regex exceptions field as ^/wp-; please add this manually in case you've already been using the regex field

-What's on it's way:

-* brace yourselves, redis support is coming

 = 1.6.4 =
 *2014-09-12*